daleao/sdv/Modular Gameplay Overhaul/Modules/Arsenal/README.md

 - **Not** compatible with other mods that overhaul slingshots, such as [Better Slingshots][mod:better-slingshots] or [Enhanced Slingshots][mod:enhanced-slingshots].
 - **Not** compatible with the likes of [Combat Controls][mod:combat-controls] or [Combat Controls Redux][mod:combat-controls-redux], as those features are already included in this and other modules.
 - Compatible with [Advanced Melee Framework][mod:amf] and related content packs, but I do not recommend using both together.
+- Compatible with [Stardew Valley Expanded][mod:sve]﻿﻿ and will overwrite the changes to weapons stats from that mod, and prevent Tempered Galaxy Weapons from appearing in shops.
+- Compatible with [Vanilla Tweaks][mod:vanilla-tweaks], and will use compatible textures if that mod is installed.

 <!-- MARKDOWN LINKS & IMAGES -->
 [shield:common]: <https://img.shields.io/badge/Common-white?style=flat>